 JBC was happy to help Giving Grove plant an orchard of apple, cherry, and pear trees.

 [STAY TUNED AS WE UNVEIL OUR NEXT CELEBRATORY EVENT]

 Wild & Scenic Film Festival

-Tickets are $10 for adults and $5 for students with ID.
+Tickets are available at the door for $10 for adults and $5 for students with ID.